DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 ![ODM web application SSO](/images/Keycloak/diag_keycloak_interaction.jpg)

+**TODO : Needs to be redo : AZURE AD**

-The following procedure describes how to manually configure ODM with an Azure AD service.
+The following procedure describes how to manually configure ODM with an Keycloak service.

 ## ODM OpenID flows